nkappler/ctxmenu/README.md

 ### Heading Item

 This is a heading item which displays a `text` and optionally shows a `tooltip` when hovering over it.
 If you need finer control over the content of the menu item, you can supply your own HTML string by using the `html` property instead of `text`.
 Alternatively you can also supply an HTMLElement JavaScript Object.
 For all properties you can supply the value directly or a factory function which will be called just before the menu is opened (i.e. on right click).
 You can also supply a URL or Data URL to an image used as icon for the menu item.
-Recommended resolution is 18×18px.
+Recommended resolution is 18×18px. \
+For more information about the `EventRegistry`, see [Custom Events](#custom-events).

 ```typescript
 {